Updated Aug 31 2023

-Which fiestas, activities and events take place in April?
+Which festivals, activities and events take place in Barcelona in April?

 Diada de Sant Jordi (St George’s Day)

 On 23rd April everyone in Catalonia celebrates the Sant Jordi’s day, who is the patron saint of the region.
 On this day it’s traditional for boys to buy their girlfriends a rose, and she in return will buy a book for him.

 Over the years this custom of exchanging gifts has developed, so that it’s not just for couples but also for families and friends.
 It’s now common for boys to also buy a book for their girlfriends, as well as the traditional rose.

 Although the festive atmosphere of the whole city changes on this day, it’s mainly centred around La Rambla, the Plaça de Catalunya (square), the Passeig de Gràcia and the Rambla de Catalunya, where the locals walk through the streets and stop at one of the many flower and book stalls, buying gifts for their loved ones.

 € Free of charge.

 Easter Holidays in Barcelona

 Depending on the year, it could be the case that Easter falls within April, and if so, we recommend that you visit the section in which we give detailed information on everything you need to know about celebrating Easter in Barcelona.

 From 24th March to 1st April 2024.